Vi19Z/VI19Z/docs/README.md

 ```

 > [!TIP]
-> Julep is really useful when you want to build AI agents that can maintain context and state over long-term interactions.
+> VI19Z is really useful when you want to build AI agents that can maintain context and state over long-term interactions.
 It's great for designing complex, multi-step workflows and integrating various tools and APIs directly into your agent's processes.
 >
-> In this example, Julep will automatically manage parallel executions, retry failed steps, resend API requests, and keep the tasks running reliably until completion.
+> In this example, VI19Z will automatically manage parallel executions, retry failed steps, resend API requests, and keep the tasks running reliably until completion.

 ## Key Features